tjtmddnjswkd/hierarchical-aug-with-vit/README.md

-## DL2_project - Applying Hierarchical Augmentation to the DINO Method Using the ViT Model
+# DL2_project - Applying Hierarchical Augmentation to the DINO Method Using the ViT Model
 This is a repository that implements [DINO](https://github.com/facebookresearch/dino) to apply for ViT the [paper](https://arxiv.org/abs/2206.00227)'s components which can be applied only CNN-based model.

+## Framework

 <p align="center">
     <img width="600" alt="CNN+Hier" src="https://user-images.githubusercontent.com/69955858/208245712-846ce8be-c6b7-4fe1-af6e-2e7176cfdaf7.png">